 - Description: This car wrap has a softer, satin-like finish rather than a gloss, and is a mid-range priced vehicle wrap type.

-- Cost: Around $2 to $3 per square foot (view prices on Amazon) (paid partner link)
+- Cost per square foot: Around $2 to $3 on Amazon (paid partner link)

 Carbon Fiber Wrap

 Despite actual carbon fiber being pricey, carbon fiber hood wrap costs are virtually the same as other styles of wraps.
 No actual carbon fiber is used, but it can look the part.

 - Description: The most popular type of vehicle wrap, vinyl carbon fiber has a textured surface.
 The material is durable, flexible, and very thin, and can be easily removed and re-applied.

 - Cost per square foot: Around $3 to $5 on Amazon (paid partner link)

 - Description: This is actually a type of carbon fiber car wrap that comes with a range of pre-printed graphics in a wide variety of styles.